 In going through my resources preparatory to designing this unit, I

 ran across a xeroxed copy of an article by Zev Ben Shimon Halevi called

 “Order: A Kabbalistic Approach.”
 There is no reference anywhere on it except

-a note that a more detailed account is to be found in the author̓s Tree
+a note that a more detailed account is to be found in the author̓s books: The tree

-of Life, Adam and Kabbalistic Tree: Way of Kabbalah published
+of Life, Adam and the Kabbalistic Tree, and The way of Kabbalah all published

 by Samuel Weiser in New York.
 As I thumbed tbrough the article, I was captured